LDAR-Sim/LDAR_Sim/README.md

 `pipenv install`

-To make things easier, we have included windows binaries for the specific versions of cftime, GDAL, netCDF4, and pyproj.
+We have updated Pipfile which included windows binaries for the specific versions of cftime, GDL, netCDF4, and pyproj.
+However, the latest updated Pipfile doesn't need any binaries packages.

+**Note**: The main change in Pipfile is removing GDAL library as it didn't import in any file.
+The current package works properly with all the files in the simulations folder.

+To activate the environment type:

+`pipenv shell`

 #### Step 2 Alternative: Using Requirements.txt
 An alternative approach to using the PIPfile and the prebuilt wheels is by using Conda (Conda-forge) and the requirements file included in the "install folder" Follow the directions included in the Setting Up LDAR Sim Dev Environment file.
 The requirements.txt file can also be used with PIP and pipenv, but Python and GDAL (versions listed in the requirements file) should be installed seperately.